RESEARCH ON THE NATURE OF AGEING AND LONGEVITY

 Paving the way towards increasing health during ageing

 We strive to uncover the underlying molecular, physiological and evolutionary mechanisms by using laboratory model organisms such as fish, mice, flies and worms.
+(For more information on our animal studies, please look here.)
 Since our long-term goal is to pave the way towards increasing health during ageing in humans, a key line of research is to investigate interventions that can ameliorate the ageing process.

 In this respect, a ground-breaking discovery of recent years is that mutations in single genes in the simple, single-celled yeast, in multi-cellular animals such as worms and flies as well as in mice, can extend lifespan and produce a broad-spectrum improvement in health during ageing.
 The mechanisms involved seem to be similar in these very different organisms, and the same kinds of genes are turning out to be associated with survival to later ages in humans.